v1ctorio/termpet/readme.md

 # TermPet

-A terminal pet that can be used to keep you company while you work in the terminal.
+A terminal pet made to accompany you on your text adventures.

 ```
 NAME: